 We often hear things like beauty lies within us.
 All the answers are in us already.
 The universe is within us.
 We perhaps get all this mentally or at some surface level, but is it possible to experience this and embody this, rather than in fleeting moments?

-Here is our free Meditations that will help reconnect you to that thing ‘within’ you.
+Our free Meditations that will help reconnect you to that spark ‘within’ you.

 Our Cleansing Alchemy meditation has an overall rating of 4.8 (out of 5) on Insight Timer